chr15m/dirc/README.md

 ### Self-hosted install

  1. Download a release.
- 2. Upload it to your web host.
+ 2. Upload it to your static web host.

 ### Limitations